 Point estimates of escapement for all species in all years are summarized in Table 2.4.
-Among years, estimated escapements ranged from 7,000-57,000 for chum; 900-12,000 for coho; 3,000-11,000 for pink; and 1,000-8,000 for Chinook.
-It is important to note that escapement is an insensitive measure for comparing fisheries benefits of Treatment 1 and 2 flows owing to the large role of ocean survival (particularly how it varies) on the number of adult returns.
-Trends reported here are products of freshwater and/or marine conditions.
-For all but chum, escapement has been much higher during Treatment 2 than during Treatment 1 (Table 2.4).
-For pink, coho and Chinook, mean escapement has been approximately 2-, 4, and 4 time higher than during for Treatment 1; respectively.
-Escapement estimates for coho and Chinook during Treatment 1 years should be treated as approximations and are likely non-comparable to Treatment 2 years may be biased low if the limited mark-recapture information collected for these species to date is in fact representative of observer efficiency (we used pooled mark-recapture data for all species to estimate observer efficiency for coho and Chinook; see Section 2.2.2.3).
-For chum, the average escapement for Treatment 2 is similar to Treatment 1.
+Among years, estimated escapements ranged from 7,000-52,000 for chum; 900-12,000 for coho; 3,000-11,000 for pink; and 1,000-8,000 for Chinook.
+The only clear trend between treatments is for pink salmon where the two near identical escapement estimates during Treatment 2 are approximately double the highest escapements from Treatment 1.
+For chum, the average escapement for Treatment 2 is considerably lower than Treatment 1 but this is driven primarily by the 2010 estimate, the lowest recorded during this project, while the other two Treatment 2 escapement estimates fall within the typical range of Treatment 1.
+Escapement estimates for coho and Chinook during Treatment 1 years should be treated as approximations and are likely non-comparable to Treatment 2 See section 2.2.2.1).
+Estimates shown here for coho and Chinook during Treatment 2 years may be biased low if the limited mark-recapture information collected for these species to date is in fact representative of observer efficiency (we used pooled mark-recapture data for all species to estimate observer efficiency for coho and Chinook; see Section 2.2.2.3).

-Escapements estimates generated for 2002-2012 in future reports will differ to some degree from those reported in Table 2.4, as more information about observer efficiency and survey life is collected.
+Escapements estimates generated for 2002-2011 in future reports will differ to some degree from those reported in Table 2.4, as more information about observer efficiency and survey life is collected.
 Escapements estimates are highly sensitive to estimates of observer efficiency and survey life (e.g., a decrease in estimated observer efficiency from 0.8 to 0.4 results is a doubling of the escapement estimate).
 Ideally, enough mark-recapture experiments should be conducted during future years of the study to provide reliable estimates of survey life and observer efficiency specific to each of the four salmon species in the Coquitlam River, at least for Treatment 2.
-We are not able to say how many mark-recapture experiments are necessary to achieve this since the model since this data is too sparse to estimate the uncertainty of escapement estimates.
+This may allow uncertainty in escapement estimates to be modelled as well at some point.